-Labels (also called pressure-sensitive materials) are multi-ply materials consisting of a "sandwich" of various combinations of face sheets (printable stock), adhesives, and removable protective backings (liners).
-The multiple layers can result in thick, difficult-to-handle materials.
+Labels, or pressure-sensitive materials, are multi-ply materials that contain various combinations of face sheets (printable stock), adhesives, and removable protective backings (liners).
+These layers can result in thick materials that are difficult to handle.

 Labels are among the most difficult print materials for any printer to reliably feed and print.
-The heat, pressure, and paper paths required by laser printers create a particularly difficult environment for printing labels.
-Temperatures near 225°C (437°F) [temperatures vary between printers; check the section for your specific printer] and pressures to 25 psi can be necessary for the fusing process.
+Factors such as heat, pressure, and paper path could make printing on labels quite challenging.
+For example, temperatures near 225°C (437°F) [temperatures vary between printers; check the section for your specific printer] and pressures to 25 psi can be necessary for the fusing process.
 Heavy label stock can absorb heat, which in turn affects toner adhesion and print quality and causes problems such as delamination.

-Note: To prevent labels peeling off or delaminating, make sure the release strength of the labels you use is sufficient to withstand the temperature and pressure extremes generated during printing.
+Note: To prevent labels from peeling off or delaminating, make sure the release strength of the labels is sufficient to withstand the temperature and pressure extremes generated during printing.